Mesharis/Cloud-Firestore-Quickstart/README.md

 [DEMO](https://dashboard-quickstart.web.app/)
 =============================
-The Firestore Database quickstart demonstrates how to connect to the Firestore Realtime Database and to send and retrieve data through a simple social blogging app.
-It will interoperate with the iOS and Android database quickstarts.
+The Firestore Database quickstart demonstrates how to connect to the Firestore Realtime Database and to send and retrieve data through a simple social blogging app..
 Introduction
 ------------
 [Read more about firestore Database](https://firebase.google.com/docs/firestore/quickstart)